Little Badger Mountain Preserve

 Little Badger Mountain is the next stage in our vision for a system of trails connecting four of our local ridges (Little Badger, Badger, Candy & Red).
-This segment of the system will provide public access to the highest point in the City of Richland with spectacular views of the surrounding area.
+FoBM has completed the first section of trail on Little Badger providing public access to the highest point in the City of Richland with spectacular views of the surrounding area.

 You can continue to support FOBM by making a donation, either online to our Network For Good account or by mail.
 Friends of Badger Mountain (FOBM) is an all-volunteer organization with 501(c)3 tax-exempt status.
 In whatever ways you can contribute your help, we thank you!